gpiemont/laptop-mode-tools/README.md

- NOUVEAU_DRM_CARD=0             # a default value of 0 should be fine in most cases, check /sys/class/drm/cardX/device/name to be "nouveau"
+ NOUVEAU_DRM_CARD=0             # 0 should be fine in most cases, check /sys/class/drm/cardX/device/name to be "nouveau"

  and set the module behaviour in {BATT,[NO]LM_AC}_*_COMMANDS variables by substituting the [value]